NoSugarCoffee/NoSugarCoffee/README.md

 ### Hi there 👋

-- 😀 Work on Engineering Productivity
+- 😀 Work on Engineering Productivity (CI/CD and more)
+- 😙 Developer specialized in Golang and Java
 - 🙄 [Personal blog](https://nosugarcoffee.github.io/)

 <p  align="center">